dundi126/gericht_restaurant-application/README.md

 - Integrate a CMS for dynamic menu management.
 - Introduce a user feedback and review section.
 - Implement localization for multi-language support.

-📄 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-🙏 Acknowledgments
-Special thanks to the open-source community for the tools and resources that made this project possible.